monokee-stage/stage-unitn-meneghin/README.md

 - `yarn run build`
 - `yarn run start`

+## Into a new machine you can run the script (maybe you need sudo permissions)
+`sh ~stage-unitn-meneghin/src/setup-pkg.sh`
 ## Test the API
 I'm using Postman, `sudo snap install postman`
 - **PUT** request at http://localhost:3000/client